TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-unity.md

 - In the Unity Editor, open the Build Settings windows (Player Settings > Publishing Settings > Build).
 - Set the Build System drop-down to Gradle
-- Use the Custom Gradle Template checkbocx unbder Build System
+- Use the Custom Gradle Template checkbox under Build System
 - Add below to dependencies of mainTemplate.gradle.

 ```groovy